TD Garden: Sports

-TD Garden is one of two NBA arenas (along with Amway Center, home of the Orlando Magic) with parquet floors.
-The Celtics are best known for the tradition of the parquet floor from their Boston Garden years, originally built after World War II because of cost and the scarcity of lumber in that time.
-The Celtics are also the only NBA team to use an oak floor, whereas the other 29 teams use maple floors.
-However, a traditional floor was used in the 2006 NCAA Women's Final Four, the 2009 NCAA Men's East Regional and the 2018 NCAA Men's East Regional (NCAA rules require a special NCAA-specification floor be used for all tournament games).
+A traditional floor was used in the 2006 NCAA Women's Final Four, the 2009 NCAA Men's East Regional and the 2018 NCAA Men's East Regional (NCAA rules require a special NCAA-specification floor be used for all tournament games).
+While not yet confirmed, it is likely that the 2024 NCAA Men's East Regional will also use a traditional floor.
 When the 2012 NCAA Men's East Regional was held at TD Garden, a maple parquet floor was used with the same NCAA-specific design.

+From March 28 to April 3, 2016, TD Garden hosted the 2016 World Figure Skating Championships.
 In 2021, TD Garden hosted the 2021 Laver Cup in September.
 The Laver Cup is a men's tennis tournament between teams from Europe and the rest of the world.
 It was held from 24 until 26 September with Team Europe winning the tournament for the fourth consecutive year.